-Life is full of accidentals bangs and bumps, some far more obvious and impactful than others.
-Over time, that big hit you took on the crossbar of your bike or a slapshot to the groin could develop into longer term issues.
+Life is full of accidental bangs and bumps, some far more obvious and impactful than others.
+Over time, that big hit you took on the crossbar of your bike or a slapshot to the groin could develop into long-term issues.
 Penis injuries can lead to problems later in life, depending on the severity.
-This Includes issues with scar tissue and penile fracture.
+This includes issues with scar tissue and penile fracture.
 But there are signs that you can look for to help get treatment and prevent further damage and disruption to your sex life.

 BLOW TO THE HEAD

 Boys learn early in life the intense agony with injuries to the testes or penis.
 However, the severity of the immediate pain from

 penis injuries can lead to problems throughout life.

 The penis is comprised of soft tissues and blood vessels.
 An erection is achieved when hormones trigger extra blood flow into the penis, engorging the blood vessels.
 That helps the penis swell and become firm and erect, making it sufficient for intercourse.
 But the penis tissues and vessels are delicate.
 When severely injured, one of the most common problems to arise is scar tissue build up.

 Scar tissue from a penile fracture is a common problem.
 Over time, the penis can become misshapen when erect (and soft, too).
 Scar tissue from penis injuries can also make erections painful.
 As the body sends what would be the normal amount of blood flow into the penis, there is now too much liquid volume for the space available.
 The scar tissue, often hard and lumpy, can often make the penis appear misshappen.